Note: The documentation of these fields has been updated for Beaver Builder 2.2.3.

 |Source|| Main query or custom query.
 The default for a standard Beaver Builder layout is Custom query, which enables all the other fields on this tab.

 In Beaver Themer, the default is Main query, because normally for a Themer layout you want the query for posts to be based on whatever archive page the query is created for.
+When the selection is main query, none of the other settings for the Content tab appear.

 |Custom query||Post type||Choose pages, posts, or a custom post type, such as WooCommerce Products or a custom post type that you create yourself.|